openziti-test-kitchen/go-httpbin/examples/ziti-end-to-end/README.md

 I have set up helpful environment variable for how I chose to get setup.
 I cloned the Ziti repository for local builds and set `$ZITI_SOURCE` to that directory.

-##Starting up the Ziti Network:
+## Starting up the Ziti Network:

-###Controller Setup
+### Controller Setup

-First we run teh ziti controller with the arguent being which ever config file we chose.
+First we run the ziti controller with the arguent being which ever config file we chose.
 For this example I am using the `ctrl.with.edge.yml` file bundled for examples in the ziti repository.
 ```
 ziti-controller run --log-formatter pfxlog $ZITI_SOURCE/ziti/etc/ctrl.with.edge.yml
 ```